2 Preliminaries: Communicating Systems and Games

 Modal characterizations allow a uniform handling of the hierarchy of equivalences.
 Productions in grammars of potential distinguishing formulas translate to game rules for equivalence games.

-Both points might seem non-standard to those who are more used to relational or denotational definitions of behavioral equivalences.
-To provide them with a bridge, we will start with relational and denotational definitions—but once we have crossed the bridge, we will not go back.
+Both points might seem non-standard to those more accustomed to relational or denotational definitions of behavioral equivalences.
+To provide them with a bridge, we will start with relational and denotational definitions—but once we have crossed this bridge, we will not go back.

 2.1 Behavior of Programs